 However, when distilled water is the only kind of water a person drinks, potential health consequences may arise.
 These problems occur because of the lack of minerals and potential changes to the body's balance of electrolytes, fluid, minerals and pH.

-Additionally, those fasting or who have cancer, infants, small children and athletes should avoid drinking distilled or demineralized water to prevent electrolyte imbalances.
+Additionally, those fasting or who have cancer, infants, small children and athletes should avoid drinking distilled or demineralized water to prevent electrolyte imbalances, particularly if these are not being adequately replaced with food or other drink sources.

 On the whole, drinking distilled water is not problematic when combined with other water sources.
 Most people eat a varied diet in developed countries and get their hydration and nutrition from a variety of sources.